There’s No Such Thing as A Social Media Expert

 The Facebook that once was, that is.
 Does anybody remember it anymore?
 Simple blue interface.
 Categories to fill in like: what I’m looking for (friends, dating, anything I can get), political views, even screen name.
 As an incoming freshman at The University of Illinois, I friended everyone that would soon live on my floor to connect with them and learn about them before I got to school.
 And sure, to scope out the girls.
 Back then, “The Facebook” was nothing more than a simple tool for connection.
 Primitive social media with a clear purpose.

 Think about how much has changed since then.
 Facebook began its expansion by opening up to more than just college students.
 And soon after, it became baby-book, marriage-book, grandkids-book.
 Slowly the news feed took over, and people watched as their Facebook experience shifted from keeping up with their friends to a cacophony of clickbait and political opinions.
 Sponsored videos and cats riding roombas.
-[Newest additions include adding VR, GoFundMe-like functionality, live baseball games and soon, original video] It’s hard to describe simply what exactly Facebook is anymore.
+[Newest additions include adding VR, GoFundMe-like functionality, live baseball games, cover videos, in-stream video and soon, original video] It’s hard to describe simply what exactly Facebook is anymore.

 The biggest rule of social media is to never get comfortable.
 All the major platforms are continually pushing, trying to do more, be more (and be more like each other).
 Attention is a limited resource.
 This could be why Instagram recently unveiled their version of Snapchat’s “story” feature, stealing a large chunk of user attention from Snapchat and stepping further away from its original intent of photo-only social.
 [And since then has launched a new version of its direct messaging platform, overtook Snapchat in daily users, began allowing photo upload without the app, unveiled snapchatesque photo filters and revamped its explore page to become more like a virtual tour guide].And then Facebook followed suit.